smogpill/HDK/supplements/collagen.md

 # Posology
 - Important that the supplement states that the collagen is either "peptides" or "hydrolyzed" (both being the same thing) or else the molecules would be too big for absorption.
 [1]
 - "I take 15 g a day and I mix it into my smoothie. " - Brad Stanfield [1][6]
+- Should be taken at room temperature because heat destroys collagen [9]

 # Pros
 - Improvements on wrinkles [1][6]